cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

 Entity Recognition
 ~~~~~~~~~~~~~~~~~~

-Entity recognizers (also called entity models) are `sequence labeling <https://en.wikipedia.org/wiki/Sequence_labeling>`_ models that are trained per intent using the annotated queries in each intent folder in the :keyword:`domains` directory.
+Entity recognizers (also called entity models) are `sequence labeling <https://en.wikipedia.org/wiki/Sequence_labeling>`_ models that are trained per intent using all the annotated queries in a particular intent folder in the :keyword:`domains` directory.
 The task of the entity recognizer is both to detect the entities within a query as well as label them as one of the pre-defined entity types.

 From the model hierarchy we defined for our Kwik-E-Mart app in :ref:`step 3 <model_hierarchy>`, we can see that the ``get_store_hours`` intent depends on two types of entities.
 Of these, ``date`` is a 'system' entity that Workbench will recognize automatically.
 The ``store_name`` entity, on the other hand, will require custom training data and a trained entity model.
 We'll next take a look at how the :keyword:`NaturalLanguageProcessor` class can be used to train entity recognizers for detecting custom entities in user queries.